Ronald Acuña Jr.: 2021

 On May 3, Acuña was named National League Player of the Month for April, batting .341/.443/.705 with eight home runs, three stolen bases, 18 RBIs, and 25 runs scored in 24 games.
 On May 19, Acuña hit his first career walk-off home run against the New York Mets to give the Braves a 5–4 win.

 On July 10, 2021, Acuña suffered a leg injury while trying to field a fly ball and was taken off the field on a motorized stretcher.
 An MRI showed a complete tear in his right anterior cruciate ligament, which prematurely ended his 2021 season.
 In 82 games, Acuña hit .283/.394/.596 with 24 home runs, 52 RBIs and 17 stolen bases in 2021.
 In 2021, he had the fastest sprint speed of all major league right fielders, at 29.4 feet/second.
 He led the major leagues with 72 runs scored at the time of his injury.
 Acuña was elected to start the 2021 All-Star Game alongside teammates Freddie Freeman and Ozzie Albies but was unable to participate due to the injury.
 Despite Acuña's injury, the Braves went on to win the 2021 World Series.
+Though he was not on the postseason roster, Acuña earned a World Series ring for his contributions.